 in the morning.
 Mere mortals lack such discipline and so browsers also

-have to handle broken, confusing, headless HTML.
-In fact, modern HTML
+have to handle broken, confusing, head

-into an HTML tree, no matter how confusing the markup.Yes, it’s crazy, and for a few
+characters into an HTML tree, no matter how confusing the markup.Yes, it’s crazy, and for a few

-years in the early ’00s the W3C tried to do away with it.
+years in the early 2000s the W3C tried to do away with it.
 They

 failed.